Siteimprove/appanalytics-ios-sdk-public/README.md

 }
 ```

+##### Hybrid
+Due to the difference between native & hybrid, developers that are using hybrid technologies such as react-native are required to utilize an additional method named trackScreenEvent.

+- Parameters:
+    - **s:** A string that represents the screen state - shown or dismissed.
+    - **name:** A string that represents the screen name.
+    - **navTitle:** A string that represents the navigation title of the screen.

+*For full documentation related to react-native setup follow the link here*
+`TODO: - Add link when repo is deployed`

 ### Custom Events

-* `search` - Track search events by providing query, isSuccessful as well as numberOfResults
+* `search` - Track search events by providing query, isSuccessful as well as numberOfResults.
 * `custom` - Track custom events by providing k as the key of the event as well as attributes associated with the event specified as a set of key/value pairs.
+* `notification` - Track push notification events by providing uid as unique identifier, state of the notification as well as key associated with the event.

 1. Tracking search event

 To track a search event, use the **trackSearchEvent** method when a user performs a search.
 This could be in the search bar’s action or on a search results page.

+- Parameters:
+    - **query:** The search query entered by the user.
+    - **isSuccessful:** A Bool indicating if results were found.
+    - **numberOfResults:** An Int representing the number of results found.

 ```swift
 func performSearch(query: String) {